SpaceMonkeyAlfa/macagotchi-macos/README.md

    - Macagotchi will become happy, friendly or hungry depending on how well you feed it.
    - Your Macagotchi will leave messages on the screen, explaining to users how it feels and giving you suggestions on how to help it feel better.
 For example, when a Macagotchi is hungry, the on screen message might say “Can we go on a walk?”, or when your Macagotchi is waking up, the message might read “I’ve been asleep for x days.”

-6. ### Wardriving Mode:
+6. ### War Driving Mode:
-   - Pressing "w" toggles between wardriving and normal mode.
+   - Pressing "w" toggles between war driving and normal mode.
    - In normal mode, the first scan will happen 30 seconds after startup, and then 5 minutes for every scan after that
-   - In wardriving mode, every scan happens 30 seconds after the last.
+   - In war driving mode, every scan happens 30 seconds after the last.
-   - By default, wardriving mode is switched off.
+   - By default, war driving mode is switched off.
 ## Dependencies:
 [Python 3.x](https://www.python.org/)<br>
 Macagotchi is written in python, so you'll need to have it.<br><br>